-Chris Mainey is a senior Data Scientist in the UK National Health Service (NHS).
-He leads the NRLS analysis team at NHS Improvement, focussing on analysing incident reporting data and other NHS data sources.
-He has experience in public health, clinical networks, acute trust informatics, and leading the establishment of the data science team at Healthcare Evaluation Data (HED), a national NHS analytics service from University Hospitals Birmingham NHS Foundation Trust.
+Chris Mainey is a senior data scientist and analytical leader in the UK National Health Service (NHS).
+He leads the analytical team in patient safety for NHS England / NHS Improvement, focussing on use of incident reporting data, measuring patients safety interventions, and analysing NHS data sources.
+He has experience in public health, clinical networks, acute trust informatics, and leading analytical and data science teams.

 Chris' work focuses on modelling NHS data, with strong expertise in R and SQL, and experience with a variety of statistical modelling and machine learning techniques.
 He completed his PhD at UCL, on modelling NHS incident reporting data using quantitative methods and NLP/text mining.

 Chris is an experienced trainer, presenter, and post-grad teacher, keen on communicating health data, statistics and ML methods to a variety of audiences.
 He is a member of the NHS-R community Technical Advisory Group, has authored and maintains several R packages, and is keen to promote R awareness and adoption in the NHS.